LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 ------------------------

-By utilizing the "Nodes, Resources and Content Representation" concepts a LassoApp can be logically organized and provide clean, natural language hierarchy URLs.
+By utilizing the "Nodes, Resources and Content Representation" concepts a LassoApp can be logically organized and provide clean, hierarchical, natural language URLs.

 For example a simple "Contacts" LassoApp might have a structure similar to the
 following: